H.R. 1330: Smithsonian National Museum of the American Latino Act

 Who is affected by H.R.
 1330?

-They would face new legal expectations on siting, exhibit development, source selection, and regular reporting to Congress.
+They face new legal expectations on siting, exhibit development, source selection, and biennial reporting to Congress.

 Federal agencies controlling possible museum sites